 “Lili Bernard paints elegant, sumptuous scenes of the uttermost cruelty in relating slave stories, Orishas and epic tales of bloodlust, revenge, and finally, redemption.
 Most importantly, redemption” – MAT GLEASON, Coagula Art Journal, May 2016

 In a series of large oil paintings on canvas, which I call Antebellum Appropriations, I alter iconic classical European paintings and turn them into slave narratives.
 These paintings are a way for me to therapeutically express the sexual trauma and accompanying enslavement I personally endured as a young adult, by disguising myself in the stories of my ancestors.
 Richly codified with imagery of Afro-Caribbean folklore and religious iconography, the paintings are centered on the generational exploitation of Black women, relating to physical, sexual and emotional abuse.
 The work reaches beyond an aesthetic exploration of trauma as it pertains to racism and feminism.
-It critically examines a void that exists within the halls of art history: the failure to archive the important role which the abominable institution of slavery and rape played, across the African Diaspora, in sustaining the lifestyle of the figures who grace the ubiquitous, classical European canvases.
+It critically examines a void that exists within the halls of art history: the failure to archive the important role which the abominable institution of slavery and rape played, across the African Diaspora, in sustaining the lifestyle of the subjects who grace the ubiquitous, classical European canvases.
 By “flipping the script,” I shine the light of historical recognition upon these unsung enslaved heroines and heroes, whose lives of horror and resistance were overshadowed by serene scenes painted of their subjugators.

 Manet’s Olympia (1863), a nude White prostitute being served flowers by a fully-clothed Black maidservant in France, becomes Caroline, a naked Black maidservant, about to be raped (or just having been raped) by a partially-clad White master in 1800’s Jamaica.
 She is flanked by Orishas (Yoruba deities) who masquerade as animals with whom these protective spirits are associated.
 This painting is inspired by my family’s personal history.
 My great-grandmother, Caroline Dyce, was poor and black.
 She was a maidservant, in Jamaica, for my great-grandfather, William Bernard, who was rich and White.
 William was a stage coach designer, and was married with children.
 Caroline bore three babies from William: my grandmother Harriet and her brothers William and Nathan Bernard.
 We assume that the three mulatto children were born out of rape.
 This painting commemorates the conception of my beloved grandmother, Harriet Bernard, in 1886, Kingston, Jamaica.